tkaixinn/tp/docs/UserGuide.md

 * A tag with the person's country calling code is automatically added if it is included in the phone number.
 * The channel field **cannot be left blank**.
 You must specify one of the allowed channels: PHONE, EMAIL, SMS, WHATSAPP, or TELEGRAM.
 If the channel field is omitted, the app will display an error and refuse to add the contact.
 * The offset refers to offset from GMT and must be specified in +/-HH:MM.
 You may refer to the help window (with `help`) for a reference table of offset values.
-* The country field can be left blank but must be included in the command, i.e. `country:` (with no country following the prefix) is a valid input.
-* The note field can be left blank or omitted from the command entirely.
+* The country and note fields can be left blank or omitted from the command entirely.
 * A person can have any number of tags (including 0).
 Each tag must be added with `tag:`.

 Examples:
 * `add name:John Doe phone:98765432 email:johnd@example.com address:John street, block 123, #01-01 channel:EMAIL offset:+08:00 country:Singapore note:does not drink alcohol tag:friends`
-* `add name:Betsy Crowe tag:friend email:betsycrowe@example.com address:Newgate Prison phone:1234567 country: channel:TELEGRAM offset:+08:00 tag:criminal`
+* `add name:Betsy Crowe tag:friend email:betsycrowe@example.com address:Newgate Prison phone:1234567 channel:TELEGRAM offset:+08:00 tag:criminal`

 ### Listing all persons : `list`